 Also in December, the AG’s Office arrested and arraigned a Dorchester man for running a human trafficking and prostitution operation in the Greater Boston area.

-For more information about the AG’s Human Trafficking Initiative, please click here.
+For more information about the AG’s Human Trafficking Initiative, please visit our Human Trafficking page.